What Are Superflat Floors?

 - 0.080 inches: Fmin50

 The higher the Fmin tolerance, the flatter and more level the floor is.
 Fmin100 is the most common tolerance, and Fmin50 is the lowest used.
 Because lift trucks travel the same route over and over again, the smoothness of the wheel paths in these aisles is extremely important.
-While superflat slabs are laid in narrow, long strips roughly 15 feet wide, it is only in the wheel tracks that the tolerance needs to be confirmed in the longitudinal and transverse directions.
+Superflat slabs are laid in narrow, long strips roughly 15 feet wide.
+You need to confirm the tolerance of the wheel tracks in the longitudinal and transverse directions.

 The superflat Fmin100 tolerance is based on a change of 1/8 inch in elevation from a 10-foot-long level plane.
 The wheels on VNA lift trucks are usually 5 feet apart, which requires a tolerance of a 1/16-inch change in elevation.
 The tolerance is altered to correspond with the dimensions of the lift truck.